-NeoReach returns with its Social Intelligence Insights Report for a 2020 Year In Review analysis.
+NeoReach returns with its Social Intelligence Insights Report for a 2021 Year In Review analysis, this time in collaboration with Tensor Social.
 Bringing to Influencer Marketing Hub an extensive report filled with thoughtful research, industry insights and groundbreaking analysis to dive deep into the state of influencer marketing and how it has evolved over the past 12 months.

 The results of the data analysis are visible in the following report to deliver industry-leading insights into influencer marketing through the behavior of the top spending brands on YouTube through sponsored influencer campaigns.